carmenreker/slangscraper/README.md

 Data was manually copied and pasted into two txt files.
 Selecting all table entries is fine, this will be cleaned up later.

-Put all cities from Noord-Holland, Zuid-Holland and Utrecht into a file called randstad.txt Put all cities from the other provinces (Groningen, Friesland, Drenthe, Overijssel, Gelderland, Zeeland, Noord-Brabant and Limburg) into a file called nederland.txt
+Put all cities from Noord-Holland, Zuid-Holland and Utrecht into a file called randstadraw.txt Put all cities from the other provinces (Groningen, Friesland, Drenthe, Overijssel, Gelderland, Zeeland, Noord-Brabant and Limburg) into a file called nederlandraw.txt

 ## Executing program